-Building software for enterprise-level customers requires us to get a working version of a product into the hands of our clients as quickly as possible—but this can be expensive.
-During a traditional development sprint we would build wireframes, develop custom code, experiment with new gestures, plan out interactions, setup different screen flows, and deploy for user testing.
+Building software for enterprise-level customers requires getting a working version of a product into the hands of your clients as quickly as possible—but this can be expensive.
+During a traditional development sprint, one builds wireframes, develop custom code, experiment with new gestures, plan out interactions, setup different screen flows, and deploy for user testing.

 To avoid this costly waste of time and resources at Maestro, we've modified the traditional sprint to include prototyping.
-It is an important step in testing our assumptions against user needs early in the process, and learning how the product will actually feel when in the hands of our customers.
+It’s an important step in testing your assumptions against user needs early in the process and learning how the product will feel when in the hands of your customers.

 Interactive prototyping has become a popular topic, as new tools are introduced to make it easier for anyone to present an app concept or showcase an animation on a device using native interactions and gestures.

 This topic is so popular that there is now a wide range of new articles explaining the innovative tools available for prototyping.
 Here are a few to help get you started:

 Breaking down the pros and cons to some of today's most popular prototyping tools and applications.

 - "Designing the Lyft Split Payment Experience Using Pixate and Framer"

 A great case study showing how prototyping solved a design problem.

 - "How Prototyping is Replacing Documentation"

 A simple approach to replacing static deliverables with robust prototypes